Peek Documentation

 Quizzes

-• Quiz answers are selected directly inside Peek.
+• Answers are selected directly inside Peek.

 • You can exit a quiz and resume it later from the same chat.

-• Inactive quiz sessions can expire automatically so old quizzes do not stay active forever.
+• Inactive quiz sessions can expire automatically.

 • PDF export includes quiz information and selected answers when available.